Largest Inscribed Rectangles in Geometric Convex Sets: Optimal Properties of the MAIR

 Now, if $\overline{ox}$ is aligned with an edge of $R$ then $R' = \Conv(R,R_s)$ is a rectangle and $|R'| > |R|$, since $x \neq o$.
-If $\overline{ox}$ is not aligned with an edge of $R$, then $\Conv(R,R_s)$ is an irregular hexagon in which $|R|$ has one interior-corner, assume w.l.o.g. that this is corner $a$, and three vertex-corners.
-Translating $R$ slightly in the direction $\overrightarrow{xo}$ will keep $a$ as interior-corner but makes $b,c,d$ edge-corners.
-Therefore, by theorem \ref{thm:optPropertiesPolygon}, $R$ cannot be the MAIR. \end{proof}
+If $\overline{ox}$ is not aligned with an edge of $R$, then $\Conv(R,R_s)\supset R$ is an irregular hexagon in which $R$ has one interior-corner and three vertex-corners.
+Assume w.l.o.g. that $a$ is the interior corner.
+Translating $R$ slightly in the direction $\overrightarrow{xo}$ will keep $a$ as interior-corner, makes $c$ (its diagonal opposite) an interior corner, and makes $b$ and $d$ edge-corners.
+Therefore, by Theorem \ref{thm:optPropertiesPolygon}, $R$ cannot be the MAIR. \end{proof}